 These messaging apps are still relatively new, and we are all still learning how to use them.
 No matter what new site, app or game your child is using, the messages to use them safely and positively are the same: be a good online friend, and think before you post.
 Any other user in the group could take a screenshot, or forward a message on – once something is shared online, there’s no guarantee where it will end up.

-Remember that you have to be 13 to use most social networks, including Facebook Messenger and Kik.
-For WhatsApp, the age restriction is 16.
+Remember that you have to be 13 to use most social networks, including Facebook Messenger, Kik and WhatsApp.

 These services can provide a really positive experience for children – for example, keeping in touch with family and friends who live far away, or creating a group on whatsapp when working in a group project at school.
 As a parent, you can support your child with these sites by focusing on the positive uses, showing them how to block and report and showing an interest in their online lives.